Hogs Look to Monday Trade

-Lean hog futures are trading with contracts 97 cents to $1.50 lower at midday.
-USDA’s national base hog price was not reported on Monday morning due to light volume.
-The CME Lean Hog Index was back down 11 cents on April 30 at $91.30.
+Lean hog futures posted losses of 62 cents to $1.67 at the Friday close, with June slipping 62 cents on the week.
+USDA’s national base hog price was reported at $92.64 on Friday morning, down 61 cents from the day prior.
+The CME Lean Hog Index was back up 10 cents on April 28 at $91.41.

 CFTC data from Friday showed managed money slashing another 8,026 contracts from their net long in lean hog futures and options by Tuesday, taking the net long to 57,565 contracts.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

-USDA’s pork carcass cutout value from the Monday AM report was up 35 cents at $97.94 per cwt.
-The loin and ham primals were the only reported lower.
+USDA’s pork carcass cutout value from the Friday PM report was up 83 cents at $97.59 per cwt.
+The picnic and belly primals were the only reported lower, led by the latter with a $4.06 loss.
 USDA estimated federally inspected hog slaughter at 2.446 million head.
 That is down 23,000 head from the previous week but 30,311 head above the same week last year.

-Jul 26 Hogs are at $102.000, down $1.375,On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
+Jul 26 Hogs closed at $103.375, down $1.675,On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.

 More news from Barchart